49th Annual General Meeting / 49e Assemblée Générale Annuelle

-I would like to encourage any member (new or existing) who would like to be part of the Board of Directors, Chapter Executive, or a Committee.
+I would like to encourage any member (new or existing) to be part of the Board of Directors, Chapter Executive, or a committee.
 It is an extremely rewarding opportunity, which allows you to help out the Library Community at the same time.
-I have had a great chance to work with an amazing team of committed volunteers, where all our interests, skills and expectations have been matched and met.
+I have had a chance to work with an amazing team of committed volunteers, where all our interests, skills and expectations have been matched and met.
 I encourage you to do the same.
 I would like to extend my deepest thanks to the members of the Board of Directors, Appointed Officers and the Chapter Executive Teams for their work this year.

 -Original signed by Vincent Elit